I often read how diluting essential oils is not necessary in some cases.

 I encourage you to not miss out on the amazing properties of essential oils.

-You should not be afraid to incorporate essential oils into you regimen and this is definitely not the purpose of my post.
+But along with this encouragement is the reminder to treat essential oils with respect.
+You should not be afraid to incorporate essential oils into your regimen, and this is definitely not the purpose of my post.

-Are you new to essential oils?
-Be sure to check my guide for beginners Getting Started With Essential Oils.
+New to essential oils?
+Read this next: Getting Started With Essential Oils.